|

 "Subject

-to birth, subject to aging,
+to birth, subject to aging,subject to death,

 run-of-the-mill people